-The process of “central dogma” is one of the important processes must perform by a cell.
-Replication, transcription and translation are collectively called a central dogma process.
+The process of “central dogma” is one of the important processes that must perform by a cell.
+Replication, transcription, and translation are collectively called a central dogma process.

 The central dogma process is governed by the enzymatic catalytic reaction in which different enzymes such as DNA polymerase, primase, helicase, topoisomerase, RNA polymerase, ligase and other enzymes govern each step by its specific effects.

-DNA polymerase: using the 3’ OH end, the DNA polymerase synthesises new DNA strand during replication (Read more: DNA polymerase).
+DNA polymerase: using the 3’ OH end, the DNA polymerase synthesizes new DNA strand during replication (Read more: DNA polymerase).

-RNA polymerase: RNA polymerase synthesises an RNA strand during the process of transcription.
+RNA polymerase: RNA polymerase synthesizes an RNA strand during the process of transcription.
 The RNA polymerase governed catalytic reaction is a de novo synthesis process.

-Primase: primase synthesises a short stretch of DNA or RNA polynucleotide of 12 to 22nts called primer which later involves in replication (Read more: Primase).
+Primase: primase synthesizes a short stretch of DNA or RNA polynucleotide of 12 to 22nts called primer which later involves in replication (Read more: Primase).

 Helicase: helicase unwinds double-stranded DNA for initiating replication (Read more: Helicase).